PHPirates/django-template/readme.md

 ## Setting up nginx
 * Install with `sudo apt-get install nginx`
-* Edit the content of the  [`nginx-config`](server%20configuration%20files/nginx-config) into `sudo nano /etc/nginx/sites-available/mysite/nginx-config`.
+* Edit the content of the  [`nginx-config`](server%20configuration%20files/nginx-config) into the file `sudo nano /etc/nginx/sites-available/mysite`.
 We will set up https later.
 * Enable your site by making the symbolic link `sudo ln -s /etc/nginx/sites-available/mysite /etc/nginx/sites-enabled/mysite`
 * Remove the symbolic link to the default config, `sudo rm /etc/nginx/sites-available/default`
 * Create empty log file `mkdir /opt/mysite_env/mysite/logs/` and `touch /opt/mysite_env/mysite/logs/nginx-access.log`.
 * Make the socket directory with `mkdir /opt/mysite_env/mysite/run/`.
-* If at any time you get some error that the socket does not exist, create an empty socket file `/opt/mysite_env/mysite/run/gunicorn.sock` in the same way.
+* Create an empty socket file `touch /opt/mysite_env/mysite/run/gunicorn.sock` in the same way.
 If at any time you get the error that this is not a socket, remove it.
 A socket is just a text file, with the great usefulness of enabling nginx to talk to gunicorn in a language that they both understand.
 * Make sure the lines in the nginx config which point to the ssl certificates are commented.
 * Test the syntax of your nginx config file with `sudo nginx -t` and fix any.

+* Make sure you have your ip and domain (without the `http(s)://` prefix) in allowed hosts in your Django settings file.

 Now go in your browser to your ip address or domain and you should see your website.
+If not, check the logs for errors (see [below](#remember)).

 ## Setting up HTTPS
 Because it's not much work and free, just do it.
+You need to have your domain pointing to your ip address already.

 * You can get an ssl certificate for free, for example from Let's Encrypt.
 In that case, just follow their [install guide](https://certbot.eff.org/#ubuntuxenial-nginx).
 If you need to choose, you are not serving files out of a directory on the server.
 * Uncomment the https-related parts in the `nginx-config`, marked with `# ---- HTTPS setup start/end ----`, and remove the `listen 80;` line.